funtruth/MafiaBox-Dev/README.md

 ## Low Priority
 - [ ] There may be a problem with variableType matching, [uid, key] should not be matching with a rss.gameState.phase
 - [ ] move eventEditor to a modal view to write better pseudo code.
 Currently not working well.
 - [ ] Game mode publishing, publish through pageRepo alone pretty much, use modes to publish relevant roles/phases/events.
+Need to automate this instead of the monstrosity that resides in [AdminView](./src/modules/home/game/AdminView.js)

 ## 06/10/2019
 ### Major
 - [x] flesh out health handling
 - [x] logicType.function (using parseType.function for current front-end, needs fix though)
+- [x] real test with roles

 ### Minor
 - [x] NOT IMPLEMENTED: Field view tags can be moved to global vars, check if this can call for removal of fieldMap/fieldRepo.
 (REASON): fieldRepo tags could be removed but defaultValue is still useful.
 - [x] test out nested Function eval ...
 SKETCH AF
+- [x] proper tags in parseType.variable/update (e.g. player.tag-12345678 instead of player.dead)
+- [x] add new items to rssMap such as player name

 ## 06/09/2019
 ### Major